phalcon/documentation/docs/application-micro.md

 );
 ```

-You can also create a DI container yourself, and assign it to the micro application, therefore manipulating the services depending on the needs of your application.
+You can also create a DI container yourself and assign it to the micro application, therefore manipulating the services depending on the needs of your application.

 ```php
 <?php